himslm01/himslm01.github.io/kubernetes/rancher_desktop/rancher_desktop_v0.7.0.md

 `Rancher Desktop` was originally developed to use `containerd` as its container runtime.
 The documentation of workarounds is mostly for `containerd`.
 But there are issues when building container images using `containerd` and it's command line tool `nerdctl`.

 You are supposed to be able to substitute `nerdctl` for `docker` (or create an alias) - the CLI commands are supposed to be identical, but there are a few issues.
-The most notable issues using `nerdctl` are building images `FROM` local images and `COPY`ing using `--copy-from` a local image.
+The most notable issues using `nerdctl` are building images `FROM` local images and copying using `COPY --from` a local image.
 These commands  do not work. [https://github.com/containerd/nerdctl/issues/434](https://github.com/containerd/nerdctl/issues/434)

 Because of that issue, `Rancher Desktop` can now be switched to use `dockerd` as the container runtime (okay - it's actually `containerd` underneath `dockerd`, but `dockerd` is in control).
 This means you can use the `docker` command line tool (which also comes bundled with `Rancher Desktop`) and building images works as expected.